jacobmorrier/fast-er/docs/source/index.rst

 ------------

 - Harnesses the power of **CUDA-enabled GPUs** to dramatically accelerate standard record linkage and deduplication pipelines
-- Runs over 35 times **faster** than the previous leading CPU-powered software implementation
+- Runs over 35 times **faster** than the leading CPU-powered software implementation
 - Enhances the **scalability** of record linkage and deduplication for large datasets

 What are Record Linkage and Deduplication?